Pathways to a Healthy Kansas

 - Resident/community well-being: projects included park improvements at Lane Park, Princeton Park, Pomona Park, Williamsburg Track and Park, Legacy Square-Ottawa, Rantoul Park; exercise classes at Pomona Library

-- Food retail: Wrays Bulk Foods added nutrition information on products and deli items, improved signage and placement improved for healthy foods, expanded healthy foods; other retailer projects TBA
+- Food retail: Wrays Bulk Foods added nutrition information on products and deli items, improved signage and placement improved for healthy foods, expanded healthy foods; another project is a pilot of discounted produce bundles in small towns

-- Health care providers: Elizabeth Layton Center is implementing a new health policy; other changes TBA
+- Health care providers: Elizabeth Layton Center implemented a new health policy as a tobacco-free campus

-- Restaurants: Leroy's BBQ (Pomona), Pizza Village, and Smoked Creations met Healthy Restaurant Pledge requirements; other restaurants projects TBA
+- Restaurants: Leroy's BBQ (Pomona), Pizza Village, Smoked Creations, Aurora Coffee (Wellsville), and MugShot Coffee met Healthy Restaurant Pledge requirements

 - Worksites: healthy policies passed and comprehensive programs implemented at Kalmar, Franklin County Government, USD 289 Wellsville, Elizabeth Layton Center, Neosho County Community College-Ottawa, ECKAN, and ECKAAA (Agency on Aging)